MithrilJS/mithril.js/docs/route.md

 ##### routeResolver.onmatch

 The `onmatch` hook is called when the router needs to find a component to render.
 It is called once per router path changes, but not on subsequent redraws while on the same path.
-It can be used to run logic before a component initializes (for example authentication logic or analytics tracking)
+It can be used to run logic before a component initializes (for example authentication logic, data preloading, redirection analytics tracking, etc)

 This method also allows you to asynchronously define what component will be rendered, making it suitable for code splitting and asynchronous module loading.
 To render a component asynchronously return a promise that resolves to a component.